Locations:

 Swelling and inflammation are common bunion symptoms.
 Taking NSAIDs such as ibuprofen and naproxen can help alleviate pain.

-“Systematic anti-inflammatory medications that are taken orally can be used intermittently or for a limited period of time can be helpful in pain relief.
+“Systematic anti-inflammatory medications that are taken orally can be used intermittently or for a limited period of time and can be helpful in pain relief.
 Consult your healthcare provider to ensure you’re taking them safely,” says Dr. Botek.
 “Topical anti-inflammatory medications, which are available as sprays or patches, may also be used with reduced side effects.”

 Advertisement